christopherdurr/booknotes/telomereeffect.md

 Next time you are in the grip of a stressful event, ask yourself, *In ten years, will this event still have an impact on me?*

+## Chapter 5

+We are largely unaware of the mental chatter in our minds and how it affects us.
+Certain thought patterns appear to be unhealthy for telomeres.
+These include thought suppression and rumination as well as the negative thinking that characterizes hostility and pessimism.

+Being a quick-on-the-draw high achiever is not necessarily harmful to your health.
+It’s the hostility component of type A that is so damaging.
+People who score high on measures of cynical hostility often cope passively by eating, drinking, and smoking more.

+We spend half of the day thinking about something other than what we’re doing.

+Women with the highest levels of self-reported mind wandering (low present-oriented focus along with wanting to be somewhere else) had telomeres that were shorter by around two hundred base pairs.
+This was regardless of how much stress they had in their lives.

+The most efficient use of time is to do one thing and to pay full attention to it.

+When you ruminate, you are actually less effective at solving problems, and you feel much, much worse.
+How do you tell rumination from harmless reflection?
+Reflection is the natural curious, introspective, or philosophical analysis about why things happen a certain way.
+Reflection may cause you some healthy discomfort, especially if you are thinking about something you wish you hadn’t done.
+But rumination feels awful.
+You can’t stop yourself, even if you try.
+And it doesn’t lead to a solution, only to more ruminating.

+People who ruminate experience more depression and anxiety

+You don’t need to believe your negative thoughts, or act on them, or have a lot of bad feelings because the thoughts crossed your mind.

+Upon waking—and before mentally jumping into your to-do list—see what it feels like to think “I am alive!” and welcome in the day.
+Stronger feelings of life purpose are also related to reduced risk of stroke and improved functioning of immune cells.
+Life purpose is even linked to less belly fat and lower insulin sensitivity.
+In addition, having a higher purpose in life may inspire us to take better care of ourselves.

+Life purpose is what brings us eudaemonic happiness, the healthy feeling that we are involved in something bigger than ourselves.

+Conscientiousness in childhood predicts longevity decades later, and in a study of Medicare patients, those with high self-discipline lived 34 percent longer than their less conscientious counterparts.

+When you fail at something important to you, do you berate yourself?
+Do you become consumed by feelings of inadequacy?
+Are you judgmental about your flaws?
+Do you feel isolated and alone, separate from other people?
+If you’ve answered yes to these, it’s a sign that you struggle to feel compassionate toward yourself.
+Self-compassion is a skill you can develop.

+**Tombstone Exercise**

+Write down the epitaph you’d like to see on your tombstone, the few words that you’d like the world to remember you by.
+To get ideas flowing, first ask yourself, what are you deeply passionate about?
+It forces you to articulate the one or two principles that are the most important to you.

+If you say yes to positive stress, close your eyes and think of what is at the top of your list.
+Take some time to think of something both exciting and feasible, a mini-adventure.
+Choose a small step toward that goal, something you can look into today.

+## Chapter 6